Do leave your suggestions for words or terms that you think should be added to this list. Questions are also welcomed! 😉

 Jumo (주모) – Owner of a tavern.

 Jungjeon (중전, 中殿) – lit.
 Central Palace.
+A shortened version of the term junggungjeon.
 Another way of addressing a Queen Consort.
 [Joseon]

 Jusang (주상, 主上) – The title used to address the King.